platformsh/platformsh-docs/docs/src/integrations/notifications.md

 Platform.sh monitors disk space usage on all applications and services in your cluster.

-* If and when available disk space drops below 20%, a warning notification is generated.
+* When available disk space drops below 20% or 4&nbsp;GB, whichever is smaller, a warning notification is generated.
-* If and when available disk space drops below 10%, a critical notification is generated.
+* When available disk space drops below 10% or 2&nbsp;GB, whichever is smaller, a critical notification is generated.
-* If and when available disk space goes back above 20% after previously having been lower, an all-clear notification is generated.
+* When available disk space returns above 20% or 4&nbsp;GB, whichever is smaller, an all-clear notification is generated.

 Notifications are generated every 5 minutes, so there may be a brief delay between when the threshold is crossed and when the notification is triggered.